 Sources of disruption

 You live in a world where disruption happens all the time and fast compared to even hundred years ago.
-Most of the disruption comes from technological change.
+Most disruptions come from technological change.
 There are many examples.
 For example steam engine launched the industrial revolution.
 Today, internet, artificial intelligence, many biological breakthroughs and other disruptive technologies change the world faster than anyone could have thought even thirty years ago.
 And the speed of change is accelerating.
 It is very hard to imagine what the world looks like thirty years from now.
 Environment brings you some of the disruptive events.
 Earthquakes, big storms and other ways of nature can radically change your environment and disrupt millions of lifes during their life times.
 Diseases can disrupt your life too.
 And so can changes in politics.

 Disruption and evolution